GabrielFrigo4/SDL-Sharp/README.md

 |to use openGL, you need to initialize Import(SDL.GL_GetProcAddress);|
 not to repeat the GL for each function and struct, use the |using static SDL_Sharp.OpenGL.GL;|
+it is also possible to use the same strategy with openAL AL and ALC |using static SDL_Sharp.OpenAL.AL;|

 In SDL-Sharp Window, Renderer, Texture, Font and Music are pointers same as IntPtr